MaithaAlhammadi98/Visual_Studio_Game/README.md

-# ⛏️ Block City: The Minecraft Mission
+# ⛏️ Welcome to the Block City!
-> *A Data-Driven Storytelling Studio project by Maitha Alhammadi (UTS)*

 Guide **Maitha** 🏫 and **Jamilah** 🏥 through Block City.
 Avoid germs, race against time, and rise to the **Hall of Fame** 👑